 Generally, the results show fluctuations of TSS concentrations across the NE and SW monsoon periods in relation to precipitation values (Fig. 8a - d).
+Based on Fig. 8a, monthly precipitation values recorded
-Based on Fig. 8a, monthly precipitation values recorded for the Lupar river basin in 2009 showed a clear decreasing trend from the NE monsoon period (wet season) to the SW monsoon period (dry season), while gradually increasing approaching the year end's NE monsoonal period.
-A similar precipitation pattern was observed for the Rajang river basin during the same year (Fig. 8c).

-416 However, these results also show that the TSS distribution (mg/L) at the Lupar river mouth seems to 417 show no distinct trend of decreasing TSS concentration estimates during the SW monsoon period in 418 year 2009 (Fig. 8a) in relation to its precipitation values.
-Additionally, a sharp rise of TSS release can 419 be seen in the month of May (beginning of SW monsoon period), with a near equivalent intensity of 420 TSS release during the NE monsoon period.
-This observation may potentially be caused by the lag 421 between the time of rainfall events occurring during NE monsoon periods and TSS release entering 422 the coastal river regions.
-A similar observation was described by Sun et al. (2017a) suggesting that 423 riverine outputs could take several days, and even up to one month to reach the coastal river points.
-424 Considering the occurrence of extreme rainfall events in 2009, our findings are in agreement with 425 these processes as TSS concentrations generally exhibit a similar intensity throughout the NE and SW 426 monsoonal periods for the Lupar river (Fig. 8a).
-This result could suggest that the occurrence of

-427 extreme rainfall events, as reported for the year 2009, can exert a much larger impact on TSS 428 transportation and release in monsoon-driven tropical rivers.
+- for the Lupar river basin in 2009 showed a clear decreasing trend from the NE monsoon period (wet season) to the SW monsoon period (dry season), while gradually increasing approaching the year end's NE monsoonal period.
+A similar precipitation pattern was observed for the Rajang river basin during the same year (Fig. 8c). - However, these results also show that the TSS distribution (mg/L) at the Lupar river mouth seems to 420 421 show no distinct trend of decreasing TSS concentration estimates during the SW monsoon period in 422 year 2009 (Fig. 8a) in relation to its precipitation values.
+Additionally, a sharp rise of TSS release can 423 be seen in the month of May (beginning of SW monsoon period), with a near equivalent intensity of 424 TSS release during the NE monsoon period.
+This observation may potentially be caused by the lag 425 between the time of rainfall events occurring during NE monsoon periods and TSS release entering is there any data for the rainfall event related to monsoon season?
+426 the coastal river regions.
+A similar observation was described by Sun et al. (2017a) suggesting that 427 riverine outputs could take several days, and even up to one month to reach the coastal river points.
+428 Considering the occurrence of extreme rainfall events in 2009, our findings are in agreement with 429 these processes as TSS concentrations generally exhibit a similar intensity throughout the NE and SW 430 monsoonal periods for the Lupar river (Fig. 8a).
+This result could suggest that the occurrence of 431 extreme rainfall events, as reported for the year 2009, can exert a much larger impact on TSS 432 transportation and release in monsoon-driven tropical rivers.